robole-dev/sulu-ai-translator-bundle/README.md

 DEEPL_API_KEY="..."
 ```

-(7. @todo Grant permissions in Sulu backend)
+7. Grant permissions in Sulu backend to access "DeepL Usage Statistics" view.

-## Details
+## Limitations

--   Currently supports fields of type `input[type="text"]`, `textarea` and `<CkEditor />`
+-   Currently only supports fields of type `input[type="text"]`, `textarea` and `<CkEditor />`
--   Translations are applied on the frontend, giving content creators the ability to check translation quality first and undo changes
+-   Translations are applied on the frontend, giving content creators the ability to check translation quality and undo changes
--   Most of the frontend code uses React and is Sulu-compatible.
-Some actions, however, rely on `document.querySelector`
+-   Links to internal pages have to be updated by hand

 ### Local development